-Maltese dogs make the perfect companions for people from all walks of life thanks to their adaptability and often friendly, playful natures.
-That said, caring for a Maltese over the course of their estimated 12–15-year lifespan can add up to a pretty hefty financial commitment.
-They can range from anywhere between $50-$700 if you adopt or $500-$2000 from a breeder.
+Maltese dogs make the perfect companions for people from all walks of life due to their adaptability and often friendly, playful natures.
+That said, caring for one of these pups over the course of their estimated 12–15-year lifespan can add up to a hefty financial commitment.
+A Maltese can range anywhere between $50 and $700 if you adopt or $500 to $2,000 if you get one from a breeder.

-In this guide, we’ll break down all the basic and potential costs to help you decide whether or not Maltese parenting would be right for you at this point in time.
+In this guide, we break down all the basic and potential costs to help you decide whether Maltese parenting would be right for you.

 Bringing Home a New Maltese: One-Time Costs

-If you opt to acquire your Maltese from a reputable breeder, we’ll make no bones about it; you’re likely going to have to cough up a lot for the privilege.
+If you opt to acquire your Maltese from a reputable breeder, we’ll make no bones about it: You’re likely going to have to cough up a lot for the privilege.
 Other options include looking for Maltese needing rehoming or up for adoption.
-Let’s look at the average initial costs of bringing home a Maltese dog.
+Let’s look at the average initial costs of bringing home this breed.

 Free